liferay/lexicon-site/src/pages/docs/patterns/Forms/text_input_variations.md

 ## Password field
 <span class="label label-secondary">PENDING</span>

-Input password field is used in situations where the user needs to write a password.
+An password field input is used when the user needs to enter a password.

 ![password field with masked text](../../../images/InputPassword.jpg)